rust-github/rust-github.github.io/index.md

 # Introduction

-Creating a new Rust project is as easy as typing `cargo new <project_name>`, but often you need more than what `cargo new` gives you.
+Creating a new Rust project is as easy as typing `cargo new <project_name>` but often, you need more than what `cargo new` gives you.

 This is when [cargo generate](https://github.com/cargo-generate/cargo-generate) comes into play: